-(1) Options are priced at the market closing price on the day of the award.
+Options are priced at the market closing price on the date of grant.
 Options have various vesting parameters, but generally vest within 48 months after the award is granted except for the grants made on 10/8/2009 and 3/4/2010 which vested over 24 months.

-(2) The amounts reported for Christopher Anzalone in these columns reflect the March 2015 awards that contain performance and market-based vesting conditions.
+The amounts reported for Christopher Anzalone in these columns reflect the March 2015 awards that contain performance and market-based vesting conditions and the January 2016 awards that contain performance-based vesting conditions.
 These awards and their vesting conditions are described above in the "Compensation Discussion and Analysis" under the heading "Equity Compensation".

-(3) Restricted stock units have various vesting parameters but generally vest in either two or three equal annual installments beginning on the first anniversary of the grant date.

-(4) Value is based on the Company's common stock closing price of \$5.76 on September 30, 2015.
+Restricted stock units have various vesting parameters but generally vest in three equal annual installments beginning on the first anniversary of the grant date.
+Value is based on the Company's Common Stock closing price of \$7.35 on September 30, 2016.